basetime/bldr-sfmc/README.md

 # Project Distribution

 BLDR is not only a powerful SFMC workflow but a tool that is being developed with a larger initiative in sight.
-BLDR will be an open-source platform that allow users/developers/admins/etc to create BLDR Packages, make them searchable, make them accessible.
+BLDR will be a full open-source platform that allow users/developers/admins/etc to create BLDR Packages, make them searchable, make them accessible.

 <br>